La Cienega School

 The 20th century brought increased tourism to Taos County, thanks to its stunning natural landscapes, including the Sangre de Cristo Mountains, the Rio Grande Gorge, and the Taos Ski Valley.
 The county also became an artistic and cultural hub, attracting renowned artists like Georgia O'Keeffe and D.H.
 Lawrence.
 Today, Taos County is celebrated for its multicultural heritage, scenic beauty, and vibrant arts scene.

-This timeline provides a concise overview of the key events in the history of Taos County, New Mexico.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Taos County, New Mexico.

 • 1795: Taos County established as one of the original nine counties in New Mexico.